Shashank7016/code-editor/README.md

 WebSocket server that handles real-time communication between clients.
 Broadcasts changes made by one user to all other connected users.

+## Live Deployment
+The project is deployed live on Netlify at: https://code-editor-shashank7016.netlify.app/

+## Future Enhancements
+Add user authentication and authorization
+Enhance real-time collaboration features with more granular control Improve the user interface for a better user experience Add more advanced code editing features and integrations

 ## Running the WebSocket Server

 To start the WebSocket server, run: